OutpostUniverse/OP2Archive/ReadMe.txt

 Allows examining, creating, and extracting files from Outpost 2 .vol and .clm archives.
 Check the OP2Archive landing page for the newest version at https://wiki.outpost2.net/doku.php?id=outpost_2:helper_programs:op2archive.

+OP2Archive is released under a MIT license.
+See OP2Archive License - MIT.txt for details.

 +++ COMMANDS +++
   * OP2Archive LIST (archivename.(vol|clm) | directory)...
     * Lists the contents and size of all files contained in provided archives.